wildfly/quickstart/bean-validation/readme.md

 -----------

 This is your project!
-It's a sample, Maven 3 project to help you get your foot in the door developing with Java EE 6 on JBoss AS 7.
+It's a sample, Maven 3 project to help you get your foot in the door developing with Java EE 6 on JBoss AS 7 or JBoss EAP 6.
 This project is setup to allow you to use CDI 1.0, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence code to help you get your feet wet with database access in enterprise Java.